How Dummy Tickets Work for Visa Applications in 2025

 A dummy ticket is a real flight reservation that’s been held temporarily in a booking system.
 It has all the travel details that embassies or immigration officers look for: your name, dates, route, flight number, and often a booking reference (PNR).

 You can’t use it to board a flight, but you can use it to prove travel intent.
 It’s created through legitimate platforms and is often verifiable on the airline’s website.
 This makes it safe and ideal for visas, especially when your plans aren’t finalized yet.
+For UK Tier 2 visas, this temporary hold ensures you show commitment without financial loss if the application is pending.

 Fake Ticket